Ricardicus/Ricardicus/README.md

 # Hello there :ocean:

-I sometimes post code here.
+I do intermittend code posting and pull requesting here.

 In the world :earth_africa: of software I am primarily interested:
 * embedded development